 A record is basically an individual entry that exists in a table.

 Records give the complete information of a single entry or entity.
 Consider the snapshot below.
 One row is selected, i.e., Anne.
-This row gives the complete information of about the particular employee, Anne.
+This row gives the complete information about the particular employee, Anne.

 So, now we know that a collection of records and fields makes a table and a collection of tables makes a database.
-In the next tutorial section, we will disscus about the basic operations performed on a database.
+In the next tutorial section, we will discuss about the basic operations performed on a database.